lambert/TTO/docs/homebrewing/recipes/61_Three_Hops_Blonde/61_Three_Hops_Blonde_v3_recipe.md

 ## Fermentation

-0.3 package Lallemand New England yeast
+3 grams Lallemand New England yeast

 Primary @ 20 C for 10 days